What Can I Do If My TCM Treatment Went Wrong?

-First, you will need to prove that the TCM Practitioner (the defendant) owed you (the plaintiff) a legal duty of care.
+- First, you will need to prove that the TCM practitioner (the defendant) owed you (the claimant) a legal duty of care.
 Generally, TCM practitioners would owe a duty of care to their patients because of the nature of their physician-patient relationship.

 As a side note, it should be noted that the standard of care in the United Kingdom differs from this standard of a reasonable man.
 In the United Kingdom, the standard of care is that of an “ordinary careful general practitioner” in his orthodox specialty.
 However, it remains to be seen whether this different standard will be adopted in Singapore.

 Apart from being liable for negligence, errant TCM practitioners may be charged with other criminal offences under the Penal Code.